MicrosoftDocs/defender-docs/defender-endpoint/mac-schedule-scan.md

 title: How to schedule scans with Microsoft Defender for Endpoint on macOS
 description: Learn how to schedule an automatic scanning time for Microsoft Defender for Endpoint in macOS to better protect your organization's assets. ms.service: defender-endpoint
-author: YongRhee-MSFT
+author: denisebmsft
-ms.author: yongrhee
+ms.author: deniseb
 manager: deniseb
+ms.reviewer: yongrhee
 ms.localizationpriority: medium
-ms.date: 05/06/2024
+ms.date: 10/23/2024
 audience: ITPro
 ms.collection:
 - m365-security